Preparatory School students sat in an Art lesson wearing aprons

 Our Curriculum

 The Preparatory School curriculum aligns with the New Zealand Curriculum, emphasizing lifelong learning.
-Our vision centers on confident, creative, connected, and actively involved young learners.
+Our vision centres on confident, creative, connected, and actively involved young learners.
 Guided by clear principles, we base curriculum decisions on values that encourage exploration.
 Five key competencies — critical for sustained learning and societal participation — underscore our commitment to lifelong learning.
 These principles apply to all learning and teaching programmes in New Zealand schools.

 In the Preparatory School we are fortunate to have: